leobaron/leobaron/Dema.md

 ## Additional information
 Outside of the main story set in Dema, we have additional information about the area.
 The story is set on the Continent of Trench, a wild green continent.
 Throughout the albums, we focus more on a few locations:
 - Dema
-- Voldsoy, a wild part of the continent, inhabited by Neds
+- Voldsoy, an island East of Dema inhabited by Neds.
+Ned is the representation of Tyler's Creativity and his Hope.
+His antlers are the only thing that makes seizing possible.
-- the Pladin strait, a body of water separating Dema from Voldsoy
+- the Pladin strait, a body of water separating Dema from Voldsoy.
+As much as it provides protection for Clancy since the bishops do not cross the strait, it also separates him from the Banditos and makes it harder to fight Dema.

   ![this is a Ned, he's cute, basically a white furry creature with antlers, he's about 45cm tall](Twentyonepilots/Ned.jpg)